As mentioned in our

 At the end of Ipanema you’ll encounter a canal.
 On

-the other side lies Leblon, considered by most to be
+the other side lies Leblon, generally considered to

-the most upscale bairro in all of Rio.
-You’ll find
+be the most upscale bairro in all of Rio.
+You’ll

-canal, is a very classy multi-level mall and a great
+the canal, is a very classy multi-level mall and a

 Adjoining Ipanema and Leblon inland is the bairro of